-- a) Prior to travel, the passenger must be prepared to submit for inspection to the carrier all travel documents required by the countries concerned. - b) The carrier will have the right to make and retain copies of the travel documents presented by the passenger. - c) As described in Rule 105, Refusal to transport, the carrier reserves the right to refuse transportation to any passenger who fails to present all exit, entry, health and other documents required by law, regulation, order, demand or other requirement of the countries where travel is intended or whose travel documents do not appear to be in order. - d) Canadian North does not have scheduled international or trans-border flights.
-Passengers flying on international or trans-border flights must refer to the travel information available with the other carrier. - e) Passengers are strongly encouraged to confirm any necessary legal requirements for entry into or travel via the countries on their itinerary prior to their flights and to have proof of their compliance with such regulations, including being in possession of the relevant travel documents, in advance of check-in. - f) The carrier will not provide passengers with information on the travel document requirements, including visa, passport, and health requirements, for entry into, exit from, or travel via the countries on their itinerary.

-3) Customs and security matters

-- a) Customs and immigration officials of the various countries travelled to and via by the passenger and any animal being transported with the passenger, will have the final decision with respect to entry of passengers, or animals, and these decisions could be different than those of the carrier when it accepted the passenger or animal for transportation at the outset of their itinerary. - b) With respect to COVID-19, passengers must adhere to Regional and Territorial Health Authority directives.
+- 1) General - a) The passenger is responsible for obtaining all required travel documents (passports, visas, tourist cards, health certificates, or other appropriate and necessary identification) including those of any children that are accompanied by the passenger. - b) The passenger is responsible for complying with all laws, regulations, orders, demands, and travel requirements of countries to be flown from, into or through and also for complying with the instructions of the carriers concerned. - 2) Travel documents - a) Prior to travel, the passenger must be prepared to submit for inspection to the carrier all travel documents required by the countries concerned. - The carrier will have the right to make and retain copies of the travel b) documents presented by the passenger. - As described in Rule 105, Refusal to transport, the carrier reserves the right C) to refuse transportation to any passenger who fails to present all exit, entry, health and other documents required by law, regulation, order, demand or other requirement of the countries where travel is intended or whose travel documents do not appear to be in order. - d) Canadian North does not have scheduled international or trans-border flights.
+Passengers flying on international or trans-border flights must refer to the travel information available with the other carrier. - e) Passengers are strongly encouraged to confirm any necessary legal requirements for entry into or travel via the countries on their itinerary prior to their flights and to have proof of their compliance with such regulations, including being in possession of the relevant travel documents, in advance of check-in. - f) The carrier will not provide passengers with information on the travel document requirements, including visa, passport, and health requirements, for entry into, exit from, or travel via the countries on their itinerary. - 3) Customs and security matters - a) Customs and immigration officials of the various countries travelled to and via by the passenger and any animal being transported with the passenger, will have the final decision with respect to entry of passengers, or animals, and these decisions could be different than those of the carrier when it accepted the passenger or animal for transportation at the outset of their itinerary. - b) With respect to COVID-19, passengers must adhere to Regional and Territorial Health Authority directives.
 These requirements may include travel documentation, temperature checks, wearing protective face coverings, etc. Passengers may be required to pass health authorities before check-in, or upon arrival.
 Such officials will have the final decision with respect to entry of passengers, and these decisions could be different than those of the carrier when it accepted the passenger for transportation at the outset of their itinerary.